nicholas-long/kb/hacking/to-try-lists/privesc/linux.md

     - writable things used by script
   - [exploiting linux scripts](#exploiting linux scripts)
   - writable or exploitable timers
+  - executable payloads or includes -> chmod 777
 - local ports
 - git or other repositories - check history
 - enumerate all writable files and directories